Cultural warning

 Aboriginal and Torres Strait Islander peoples are advised that this website may contain the images, voices and names of people who have passed away.

-Blue Plaques are installed at publicly accessible places throughout New South Wales, from Broken Hill to Wagga Wagga, Lavender Bay to Cooma – with more to come soon.
-Whether you’re exploring your local neighbourhood or taking a drive off the beaten track, there’s a Blue Plaque for you to discover.
+Blue plaques are installed at publicly accessible places throughout New South Wales, from Broken Hill to Wagga Wagga, Lavender Bay to Cooma – with more to come soon.
+Whether you’re exploring your local neighbourhood or taking a drive off the beaten track, there’s a blue plaque for you to discover.

 We would love to share in your experience, so make sure you tag us in your social media posts! #nswblueplaques